microsoft/Windows-IoT-Samples/samples/interop-customvision-textmsg-uwpapp/README.md

    Custom Vision
    `Windows-IoT-Samples\interop-customvision-textmsg-uwpapp\customvision\DeviceCustomVisionUWPApp\AppPackages\DeviceCustomVisionUWPApp_1.0.0.0_Debug_Test\Dependencies`

-- Install the signing certificate for the Windows sample application from the package folder.
+- Install the signing certificate for the Windows sample application from the 'package' folder.
 Install the certificate to your local machine into the 'Trusted Root' store.
 This ensures that Windows will install and execute the application binary.

 - Install the MSIX bundle in the application package folder (a file called as below based on the running sample).
 The app can now be found on the system, as...
    - Text Messaging: **azure iot edge for windows on Linux interop sample**
    - Custom Vision:  **UWP - Edge interop**

 - In the next steps we copy the sample certificates to the Linux environment.
-Copy the private key, certificate chain, root CA cert for authenticating the IoT Edge Device from the development VM to this Windows IoT device ('new-edge-device.key.pem', 'new-edge-device-full-chain.cert.pem', 'azure-iot-test-only.root.ca.cert.pem') to the '~/certs' folder.
+Copy the private key, certificate chain, root CA cert for authenticating the IoT Edge Device from the development VM to this Windows IoT device ('new-edge-device.key.pem', 'new-edge-device-full-chain.cert.pem', 'azure-iot-test-only.root.ca.cert.pem') to the '~/certs' folder in the Linux environment.

   - WSL2: Copy the files, for instance, via accessing the Linux filesystem through the patch '\\wsl$' in File Explorer